Vigenère Cipher: Advanced Polyalphabetic Encryption Tool

 History and Security of the Vigenère Cipher

-The Vigenère Cipher was described by Giovan Battista Bellaso in 1553 and later misattributed to Blaise de Vigenère.
-For about 300 years, it was considered unbreakable and was known as "le chiffre indéchiffrable" (the indecipherable cipher).
+Giovan Battista Bellaso first described the Vigenère Cipher in 1553, though it was later mistakenly credited to Blaise de Vigenère.
+For roughly 300 years, cryptographers believed it couldn't be cracked, earning it the nickname "le chiffre indéchiffrable" (the indecipherable cipher).

-The cipher's security comes from using multiple substitution alphabets:
+The cipher gains its strength from employing multiple substitution alphabets:

-- Simple frequency analysis becomes much more difficult
+- Simple frequency analysis becomes far more challenging

-- Random or pseudo-random keywords provide the best security
+- Random or pseudo-random keywords deliver the best security

 Advantages and Disadvantages